-Termination costs was \$6.0 million in first quarter 2015.
+Termination costs were \$417,000 in second quarter 2015 and \$6.4 million for the six months ended June 30, 2015.
 These costs include \$3.2 million of accrued building lease costs for our Oklahoma City office, additional severance and stock-based compensation for accelerated vesting of restricted stock grants for both our Oklahoma City office employees and other areas where we have determined a need to reduce personnel due, in part, to the low commodity price environment.